cwmagnus/Anysma/README.md

 # Anysma

-Anysma is a small text-based space shooter game created for Ludum Dare 41.
+Anysma was originally created as a small text-based space shooter game created for Ludum Dare 41.

 ## Getting Started